Red Bull's Moto Spy Series Takes Us Behind the Scenes at the Baker's Factory - Racer X Online

 “You have to act like a peace maker,” said DeCoster.

 “Cooper being strong has elevated Marvin, Marvin fighting for the championship has made Cooper maybe better at his race craft,” said Harrison.
-“So they compliment one another, and from that side you could never wish for a better situation.
+“So they complement one another, and from that side you could never wish for a better situation.
 But inside the truck, you know they both want the same thing.
 They both want to be supercross champion.

 “There was a lot of passing between our guys, and they didn’t look happy after the moto,” said Harrison of Houston.
 “There were three passes at the beginning of the race, and I would say they were all fair.
 Then in the back corner, we can’t see, but I think they touched there, and I think that might have set Cooper off, but after that Cooper knocked him three times.
 We don’t want to take anyone’s spirit away.
 They need to race and race hard to get to the front.
 That’s what we pay them to do, that’s what we want them to do, we love it and that’s what the fans want, too.”